How to convert a screenshot to PDF on Mac and iPhone: Step-by-step guide

 You’re done.
 The image is now a PDF!

-Tips for how to save a screenshot as a PDF online
+Tips for converting screenshots to PDF online

 Here are the steps on how to change a screenshot to a PDF online: